Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JmrA7qHuTNo.md

 ### Transcript

-> any updated decade servers uh no no no real update on dedicated servers yet
+> any updated decade servers, no no no real update on dedicated servers yet